COVID-19 Health Information for 2021-22 School Year

 A confidential health record is maintained on each child indicating his/her medical history and immunization dates.
 All findings from screening procedures are required on the student’s health record.
 Please help us keep the record up to date by notifying the Health Office if there is any change in your child’s health status, recent immunizations, surgery, etc..
 This record is transferred onto each school your child will be attending.

 A recent update in New York Education Law, effective July 1, 2018, requires a complete physical exam for all students entering grades Pre-K, K, 1, 3, 5, 7, 9, and 11.
 We ask that you schedule an appointment with your child's physician if they will be in one of those grades in September.

-Health appraisal forms should be forwarded to the school nurse within 14 days of the child's first day of school and must be completed by a New York State physician.
+Health appraisal forms should be forwarded or faxed to the school nurse within 14 days of the child's first day of school and must be completed by a New York State physician.
 Please contact your child's school nurse with questions.

 - Orchard Park High School, Michelle Lucidi, RN Fax 209-6451 email@example.com